How to use LaTeX directives

 LaTeX pragma: de facto directives are compatible with popular LaTeX editors including TeXstudio.

-% !TeX TS-program = xelatex
+% !TeX program = xelatex

 If XeTeX directive: